Deportation flights from ‘Alligator Alcatraz’ have begun

 “We have already had a number of flights in the last few days,” DeSantis said.

+“We’ve had two or three removal flights, and we’ll continue to have those removal flights.
+Up to 100 individuals who were illegally present in the state of Florida have already been removed from the United States,” Immigration and Customs Enforcement’s Garrett J. Ripa said.

 “We now have capacity for a couple of thousand.
-We can expand that as demand is there,” he added.
+We can expand that as demand is there,” added Ripa, ICE’s acting executive associate director.
+“There is not a person here (at ‘Alligator Alcatraz’) that is not on a final removal order.”

+Flights from the new detention base are part of the sweeping deportation agenda that helped propel Trump to a second term but now threatens to backfire on the US economy as Americans largely oppose it.

+Conditions at the detention camp are poor, its detainees have told CNN, with over 30 people held in cells made of chain-link fencing and few bathrooms available.
+One called the facility “a type of torture,” while another at a news conference this week said it was being “like a dog cage.”

 The-CNN-Wire